 What is Google Penalty?

-A Google penalty is a negative action against a website for violating Google's search guidelines, resulting in lower rankings or removal from search results entirely.
+A Google penalty is a negative action against a website for violating Google's search guidelines, resulting in lower rankings or removal from search.

 What is a Google Penalty?